 340-222-0020

-Applicability
+Applicability and Jurisdiction

 (1) Plant Site Emission Limits (PSELs) will be included in all Air Contaminant Discharge Permits (ACDP) and Oregon Title V Operating Permits, except as provided in section (3), as a means of managing airshed capacity by regulating increases and decreases in air emissions.
-Except as provided in OAR 340-222-0060 or 340-222-0070, all ACDP and Title V sources are subject to PSELs for all regulated pollutants.
-The Department will incorporate PSELs into permits when issuing a new permit or renewing or modifying an existing permit.
+Except as provided in OAR 340-222-0035(5) and 340-222-0060, all ACDP and Title V sources are subject to PSELs for all regulated pollutants listed in the definition of SER in OAR 340-200-0020.
+DEQ will incorporate PSELs into permits when issuing a new permit or renewing or modifying an existing permit.

 (2) The emissions limits established by PSELs provide the basis for:

-(a) Assuring reasonable further progress toward attaining compliance with ambient air standards;
+(a) Assuring reasonable further progress toward attaining compliance with ambient air quality standards;

-(b) Assuring compliance with ambient air standards and Prevention of Significant Deterioration increments;
+(b) Assuring compliance with ambient air quality standards and PSD increments;

 (c) Administering offset and banking programs; and

-(d) Establishing the baseline for tracking the consumption of Prevention of Significant Deterioration Increments.
+(d) Establishing the baseline for tracking the consumption of PSD increments.

 (3) PSELs are not required for:

-(a) Pollutants that will be emitted at less than the de minimis emission level listed in OAR 340-200-0020 from the entire source,
+(a) Regulated pollutants that will be emitted at less than the de minimis emission level listed in OAR 340-200-0020 from the entire source;

-(b) Short Term Activity and Basic ACDPs; or
+(b) Short Term Activity and Basic ACDPs;

-(c) Hazardous air pollutants as listed in OAR 340-244-0040 Table 1; Early Reduction High Risk Pollutants listed in 340-244-0120 Table 2; or Accidental Release Substances listed in 340-244-0230 Table 3.
+(c) Hazardous air pollutants as listed in OAR 340-244-0040 Table 1; high-risk pollutants listed in 40 CFR 63.74; or accidental release substances listed in 40 CFR 68.130; or air toxics listed in OAR 340 division 246; except that PSELs are required for pollutants identified in this subsection that are also listed in the definition of SER, OAR 340-200-0020.

+(4) PSELs may be generic PSELs, source specific PSELs set at the generic PSEL levels, or source specific PSELs set at source specific levels.

+(a) A source with a generic PSEL cannot maintain a netting basis for that regulated pollutant.

+(b) A source with a source specific PSEL that is set at the generic PSEL level may maintain a netting basis for that regulated pollutant provided the source is operating under a Standard ACDP or Title V Operating permit.

+(5) Subject to the requirements in this division and OAR 340-200-0010(3), LRAPA is designated by the EQC to implement the rules in this division within its area of jurisdiction.

-(4) Generic PSELs may be used for any category of ACDP or Title V permit.
-(NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

-[ED.
-NOTE: Tables referenced are available from the agency.]

 Criteria for Establishing Plant Site Emission Limits